AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_chatroom_web.md

 ### Join and leave a chat room

-All chat users can join the specified chat room.
+All chat users can call `joinChatRoom` to join the specified chat room.
 Once a chat user joins a chat room, all the other chat room members receive the `memberJoinChatRoomSuccess` callback.

-All the chat room members can leave the specified chat room.
+All the chat room members can call `quitChatRoom` to leave the specified chat room.
 Once a chat room member leaves a chat room, all the other members receive the `leaveChatRoom` callback.

 ```javascript
 // All the chat users can call joinChatRoom to join the specified chat room.